MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 ## New and updated packages

+**mrsdeploy package** is new in this release and available on all [platforms supporting operationalization](rserver-install-supported-platforms.md).
+Functions support remote execution on a R Server 9.0.1 instance, and the ability to publish, and subsequently manage, an R code block as a web service.
+To learn more, see [mrsdeploy Function Reference](mrsdeploy/mrsdeploy.md).

-**Microsoft Machine Learning algorithms (MicrosoftML package)** is new in the following Microsoft R products: R Server for Windows, R Client for Windows, and [SQL Server R Services](https://msdn.microsoft.com/library/mt604845.aspx).
+**Microsoft Machine Learning algorithms (MicrosoftML package)** is a collection of functions for incorporating machine learning into R code or script that executes on R Server and R Client.
+It's available in the following Microsoft R products: R Server for Windows, R Client for Windows, and [SQL Server R Services](https://msdn.microsoft.com/library/mt604845.aspx).
 Availability on Linux and Hadoop is projected for the first quarter of 2017.
-MicrosoftML is a collection of functions for incorporating machine learning into R code or script that executes on R Server and R Client.
 To learn more, see [Introduction to MicrosoftML](microsoftml-introduction.md).

-**mrsdeploy package** is new in this release on all [platforms supporting operationalization](rserver-install-supported-platforms.md).
-Functions in this package support remote execution on a R Server 9.0.1 instance, plus functions for publishing, and subsequently managing, an R code block as a web service.
-To learn more, see [mrsdeploy Function Reference](mrsdeploy/mrsdeploy.md).

-**RevoScaleR Package** adds [support for **Spark 2.0**](#bkmk_Spark) through new functions for both R Server and R Client.
+**RevoScaleR Package** is updated to include [support for **Spark 2.0**](#bkmk_Spark).
 For a list of all functions, see [RevoScaleR Function Reference](scaler/scaler.md).

 |Function | Description |
 |--|--|